-Opened in 2011, this pub sells only the divine Belgian beverage.
+This pub sells only the divine Belgian beverage.
 Drinkers here will struggle to choose between around a hundred bottled beers, or can opt for one of the ten beers on tap.
 Fruity, dry, light, strong, blond, amber, brown… all tastes are catered for in the international selection, though naturally Belgian breweries get above-average representation.
-The young staff are full of enthusiasm for their wares, helping it along with low prices (all draught beers at maximum €3.50), quiz nights and tastings.
-You might think that the bar...
-Read more

 More great pubs in Paris

 Having fallen in love with Germany during a holiday to Berlin, the owners of this café began to import German products and traditions, creating a nice Franco-German ambiance.
 The success was immediate, attracting devotees of both classic Croque Monsieurs and traditional German currywurst, a German sausage in a curry sauce with crisps.

 If you fancy a night out with U2, Aerosmith, AC/CD and The Clash pulsing in your ears, the Guinness Tavern in Châtelet foots the bill.
 This Irish pub draws a multigenerational crew whose love of rock is only surpassed by their love of Guinness and Kilkenny - a pint of which will cost you a whopping 9.50€.
 On the up-side, there are free concerts ‘til 5am, cheesy karaoke nights and the bar’s open ‘til 6am, making this a coveted anglophile nightspot.